National Consumer Day – 24th December

 The Consumer Protection Act aims to provide consumers with effective safeguards against different types of exploitation such as defective goods, deficiency in services, and unfair trade practices.
 This day provides an opportunity for individuals to highlight the importance of the consumer movement and the need to make every consumer more aware of their rights and responsibilities.

-Consumer Protection Division is mandated to implement the Consumer Protection Act, 1986 and Consumer Protection, 1987.
-It is entrusted with the framing of policy related to the protection of the interests of the consumers particularly those grievances arising in post-sale of goods and services.
+Consumer Protection Division is mandated to implement the Consumer Protection Act, 1986, and Consumer Protection, 1987.
+It is entrusted with the framing of policy related to the protection of the interests of the consumers, particularly those grievances arising in the post-sale of goods and services.

 Consumer Rights in India